DynaCLR: Contrastive Learning of Cellular Dynamics with Temporal Regularization: Experiments

-Cell division or mitosis is a rare event characterized by large changes in the cell morphology, resulting in two daughter cells.
-The cell divisions are distinctly visible in the phase channel (figure \ref{fig:cell-division}a) and are independently detected by the tracking algorithm (figure \ref{fig:cell-division}b).
-Many perturbations, including infection, modulate the rate of cell division.
-Therefore, detecting cell division from embeddings is an important downstream analysis task.
+We used the same collection of embeddings to assess robust detection of cell division in uninfected and infected cells(\autoref{fig:cell-division-a549}).
+Time-regularized DynaCLR embeddings show smoother transitions as cells transition from interphase to mitosis, as seen from the tracks in the UMAP space (\autoref{fig:cell-division-a549}c and e,\autoref{fig:imagenet-pretrained-ALFI}).
+In contrast, models without temporal regularization produced noisier, random-walk trajectories (\autoref{fig:cell-division-a549}d and f).

-DynaCLR embeddings change measurably as cells transition from interphase to mitosis, as seen from the tracks in the UMAP space (figure~\ref{fig:cell-division}), particularly in models trained solely with the phase channel and incorporating temporal regularization (figure~\ref{fig:cell-division}c).
-Smooth transitions and tight clustering of division events are also evident in models trained with both channels (figure \ref{fig:cell-division}e).
-In contrast, the cell trajectories exhibit random walks in models trained without temporal regularization (figure \ref{fig:cell-division}d), and clustering is less distinct when using both channels (figure \ref{fig:cell-division}f).
+We compared the above models to ImageNet- and OpenPhenom-pretrained models, using them only with a single fluorescence channel (viral sensor).
+While these pretrained models achieve similar F1 scores (\autoref{fig:imagenet-pretrained-infection}) for infection state classification, they lack temporal consistency in the embedding space compared to DynaCLR.